 Licences and Insurance

-Treasurer: Lisa Hoppe
+President: Lisa Hoppe

 If you haven’t already been swayed to join the Karate club reading the above, here’s why we think you should join our club in a nutshell:

-- Karate -> highly recognised discipline
+- Karate -> a highly recognised discipline

-- Teach ‘legit’ self defence
+- Teach ‘legit’ self-defence

 - Fun socials

-- British/Scottish Uni level competitive achievements
+- British/Scottish Uni-level competitive achievements

 - Finding new friends